jamesbuckett/ckad-bootcamp/03-kubernetes-workloads.md

 <p>

 > Problem Statement:
-> I want to have zero downtime when doing software deployments
-> I want resilience for my application
+> I want to have zero downtime when doing software deployments and I want a resilient microservices application

 > tl;dr – The thing that controls how you do upgrades with zero-downtime, also resilience with replicas